 Taraxacum officinale

 Perennial; spreads by seeds; height to 1 foot; found in U.S. (not southernmost TX, CA, AZ, and FL) and southern Canada; can flower at any time when temperatures permit.
+Dig out the entire taproot, hoe plants before they flower, and spread corn gluten in early spring to suppress seedlings.

 Harvest young leaves for tender green salad.